Tag: Reflective Practice

 Intercultural theatre approach in applied theatre: A multi-case study approach in Las Ranas and TYPT: 05

-Hong Kong Masters and PhD Theses, General Theatrical Skills, Elderly, Drama Education, Women, Youth / Adolescents, Community Theatre, Theatre Games|
+Hong Kong Masters and PhD Theses, Elderly, General Theatrical Skills, Women, Drama Education, Youth / Adolescents, Community Theatre, Theatre Games|

 Identity is to be different from other people but that self-definition is not recognized by others all the time.
 Globalization and the standardization of the diversity of culture in terms of a ‘melting pot’ is a cause from concern.
 This research aims to explore how intercultural theatre approaches can be used in applied theatre in the community, in a diversity of cultural settings by two case studies, Case study 1 - Las Ranas in Spiral and Case study 2 - TYPT: 05 in Talawa.
 The research data was collected by four methods: participant and non-participant observation, semi-structured interview and questionnaire.
 The result will show that the participants responded positively during working with diverse cultures.
 There were no insurmountable obstacles or barriers between each participant with regard to cultural and language differences.
 While no one tradition can link all those differences, and an intercultural theatre approach could provide diverse cultures with a platform for developing an individual’s potential.
 That fulfills the objective of applied theatre that it raises up the awareness, and empowers the participants.
 In conclusion, there is an interrelationship between an intercultural theatre approach and applied theatre.